pkdone/MongoSecurityPlaypen/README.md

 ### 2.4 Investigating the MongoDB Replica Set

-SSH to the host for one of the replicas, eg.:
+SSH to the host for one of the replicas, eg.
     $ vagrant ssh dbnode1

-Each mongod process is running as a service using the generated configuration file, including Security settings, at: /etc/mongod.conf
+* Each mongod process is running as a service using the generated configuration file, including Security settings, at: /etc/mongod.conf

-The output log for each mongod process is viewable at /var/log/mongod/mongod.conf - this needs to viewed as the 'mongod' OS user eg.:
+* The output log for each mongod process is viewable at /var/log/mongod/mongod.conf - this needs to viewed as the 'mongod' OS user eg.
     $ sudo -u mongod less /var/log/mongodb/mongod.log

 If FIPS 140-2 is enabled, this output log file should contain an output line saying: "FIPS 140-2 mode activated"